x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/access-public-folders-with-outlook-2016-for-mac.md

 All versions of Outlook for Mac can access Exchange public folders, but until recently these clients could not access public folders in the following deployment scenario:

-- **Hybrid topologies.** On-premises users with a mailbox based in Exchange Online could not use Outlook for Mac to access on-premises modern public folders.
+- **Hybrid topologies**: On-premises users with a mailbox based in Exchange Online could not use Outlook for Mac to access on-premises modern public folders.
 Similarly, users with an Exchange 2013 or Exchange 2016 mailbox on-premises could not use Outlook for Mac to access public folders deployed in Exchange Online.

 ## Outlook 2016 for Mac